Updated: April 11, 2021

 In my previous article on office income opportunities, I mentioned a colleague who sold homemade soaps in the office.
 Did you know that she was getting her products on consignment?

 That’s proof that you don’t always need money to make money.
 Furthermore, you don’t always need to use your own money, you can opt to invest with OPM or other people’s money.
-Don’t be afraid to borrow and go under credit specially if you’re going to use the money to buy an asset and make a profit.
+Don’t be afraid to borrow and go under credit especially if you’re going to use the money to buy an asset and make a profit.
 Simply learn how to minimize risks and leverage on good debts.

 Look at that bill once again and ask yourself, “What does money mean to me?”
 If you find yourself saying some of the perceptions above, then it’s time for you to change your beliefs and prepare to attract more money into your life.